Data in Public Relations – Telling a Numbers-Backed Story

-In this post, I’d like to show a few key reports that my clients in public relations have found particularly helpful for their reports, as well as some considerations to make when you’re starting to tell your story through data.
+In this post, I’ll share a few key reports my PR clients have found useful, along with some considerations for how to start telling your story through data.

 How Data is Being Used in PR